-This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling DLP2 part 3. edited by Craig Hamilton-Parker.
-Click the logo on the left for more info about our online classes
+This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling with Craig Hamilton-Parker

 The phenomena produced by mental mediumship can be classified under two headings: – Perception and Control.

 When information is received in the Perceptive Class it is given first to the medium and is then relayed to the recipient of the message.
 This is an indirect method of transferring information between the two worlds and it is possible that the medium does not always see or hear as clearly as s/he would wish and sometimes the message may be slightly different to that intended because of such misunderstanding.

 The recipient must always judge any message from the information it contains and knowledge of the person supplying it.